SharePoint

 Pre-assessment Session (1 hour)

 Participants will receive guidance on how to download a cognitive app on their smart devices.
-Please note that there is a separate subscription fee required for the full version of the application.
+Please note that a separate subscription fee is required for the full version of the application.

 Pre-Assessment Session will be conducted on 13 March 2024 and 18 September 2024.